clockworklabs/SpacetimeDB/docs/docs/unity/part-2a-rust.md

 - `connect` - Called when a user connects to the SpacetimeDB module.
 Their identity can be found in the `sender` value of the `ReducerContext`.
 - `disconnect` - Called when a user disconnects from the SpacetimeDB module.

 Next, we are going to write a custom `Init` reducer that inserts the default message of the day into our `Config` table.
-The `Config` table only ever contains a single row with version 0, which we retrieve using `Config.FilterByVersion(0)`.

 **Append to the bottom of lib.rs:**